mstksg/log.sh/README.md

 Simple command line logging script to log a one-off note.

-Basically used for simple things like:
+Useful for simple things like:

 * Project-based notes
     * Quick links to resources, references